 For her efforts as an accomplished student-athlete and coach, she was named to the 2013 class of inductees to the Palm Beach County Sports Commission Hall of Fame.

-Bloemers and her husband, Kyle, assistant athletic director for PBA Athletics, and their daughters, Alyse and Haley, live in Palm Beach Gardens.
+Bloemers and her husband, Kyle and their daughters, Alyse and Haley, live in Palm Beach Gardens.